huzwares/SIGformer/README.md

 # jupyter SIGformer

 SIGformer in Jupyter.
-This repository is a fork of the official Python repository, converted into Jupyter Notebook format to enable interactive coding, documentation, and visualization in an integrated environment.
+This repository is a fork of the official repository, converted into Jupyter Notebook format to enable interactive coding, documentation, and visualization in an integrated environment.

 ## Getting Started